 - In a large bowl, add wet ingredients: zucchini, pumpkin, sugar, oil, egg, and vanilla extract.
 Stir until evenly combined.

 - In a separate bowl, add dry ingredients: flour, baking soda, baking powder, cinnamon, ginger, nutmeg, and cloves.
 Whisk to remove clumps.
 Add dry ingredients to wet ingredients and stir until just incorporated.
+Add about ½ of your pecans and stir to incorporate.

 - Transfer muffins to a cooling rack and allow to cool completely before unwrapping (muffins/cupcakes will stick to the wrappers if they're still warm).